nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

   <figcaption>This is something I wanted for ages</figcaption>
 </figure>

 Finding a good shortcut to trigger the UI was surprisingly hard.
-Since we wanted the browser shortcuts to still work (e.g. on Windows, Ctrl+R reloads the page), we had to look for the leftovers, which left us with F9.
+Since we wanted the browser shortcuts to still work (e.g. on Windows, Ctrl+R reloads the page), we had to look for leftovers, which left us with F9.
 We're working on putting a button in the UI to toggle it so it's more discoverable than it is today.

 ---